-The "step" in trainer means a policy network update.
+The "step" in trainer means an environment step (a.k.a. transition).

 - policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum number of epochs for training.
-The training process might be finished before reaching the max_epoch. - step_per_epoch (int) the number of policy network updates, so-called gradient steps, per epoch. - collect_per_step (int) the number of episodes the collector would collect before the network update.
-In other words, collect some episodes and do one policy network update. - repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int or list of ints) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - train_fn (function) a hook called at the beginning of training in each epoch.
-It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None. - test_fn (function) a hook called at the beginning of testing in each epoch.
-It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None.
+The training process might be finished before reaching max_epoch if stop_fn is set. - step_per_epoch (int) the number of transitions collected per epoch. - repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network.